THE STARCK CLUB -- I WAS THERE

 But there was another reason I went there.
 I had become infatuated with a mysterious woman.
 I would always see her from a distance as we made eye-contact.
 It always felt strong, intense and meaningful.
 She had long blonde hair and fair skin; her eyes seemed big, dark and radiating.
 But each time as I sought to move closer, she would suddenly disappear, either behind the rising mist or a veil curtain -- and I was never able to find her afterwards.
 It was very intriguing and existential.
 It was my hope that one day I would be able to exchange words with her, but this never came to be.
 Our communication would always remain silent and visual.
 Perhaps this was a good thing as she might have destroyed the spell by opening her month.
 Sometimes it is better to leave mysterious things mysterious, and fantasies as fantasies.

-I later learned that her name was Sita and that she came from one of those high-society families from San Francisco, which mostly means they live in Marin County.
+I later learned that her name was Sita and that she came from one of those high-society families from San Francisco, which mostly means they live across the Golden Gate Bridge, in Marin County.
 At any rate, I will always remember her and the encounters we experienced.
 Whether she was high on ecstasy at the time, I will never know.
 I like to believe that we experienced an au-natural experience, an organic experience, one without chemical enhancements.
 I know in my own case that it was.

 This was a terrible thing to have happened.
 It was the end of the Greek Temple.
 It was the death of the Starck Club and of the spirit that so many came to worship.